 Meet the Speakers:

-Ian Stephens, PT, DPT, OCS Dr. Stephens graduated from Ohio University in 1998 with a master's in physical therapy.
+Ian Stephens, PT, DPT, OCS graduated from Ohio University in 1998 with a master's degree in physical therapy.
 He received a transitional doctorate in physical therapy from Regis University in 2011.
-Dr. Stephens is board certified in orthopaedic physical therapy.
-He is a clinical team leader at Cleveland Clinic.
-His clinical interests include low back pain, neck pain, headache, and chronic pain.
+He is a board-certified clinical specialist in orthopaedic physical therapy and a faculty member for Cleveland Clinic’s orthopaedic physical therapy residency program.
+He is clinical rehabilitation manager at the Cleveland Clinic, and his clinical interests include low back pain, neck pain, headache, and chronic pain.

-Christine Schulte, PT, MBA Christine Schulte is a Director of Outpatient Rehab for the Cleveland Clinic Rehab and Sports Therapy.
-She received her Bachelors of Science in Physical Therapy from Cleveland State University in 1986 and her Master’s in Business Administration from the University of Phoenix 2006.
-She accepted her current role in October of 2010 as the Director of Outpatient Operations for the Main Campus and the Western Region sites of Cleveland Clinic Rehabilitation and Sports Therapy.
-Christine’s current responsibilities include operational directions for 25 locations, 35 cost centers and over 150 employees.
-Christine’s administrative role brings vast experience with employee engagement, policy and procedure development, marketing, budgetary process, productivity standards, time management controls, treatment guidelines, scheduling, and operational efficiencies.
-She works closely with her team to ensure compliance and quality of care throughout her region and has been instrumental in medical record updates and a documentation audit process.
-Christine also continues to evaluate and treat patients in her specialty of aquatics.
-Prior to this role Christine enjoyed 20 years at Marymount Hospital in Garfield Heights, Ohio.
-At Marymount, Christine’s career afforded her a variety of experiences in Rehabilitation settings including Acute Care, IRU, SNF, Homecare, Outpatient and Sports Therapy.
-Her role expanded as she gained responsibility for additional clinical operations as the Administrative Director for Marymount Hospital Rehabilitation Services, Pain Management, Laboratory Services, Occupational Medicine, Employee Wellness as well as Program Director for the Patient’s First Initiative.
+Christine Schulte, PT, MBA is director of outpatient rehabilitation for the Cleveland Clinic Rehabilitation and Sports Therapy.
+She received a bachelor’s degree in physical therapy from Cleveland State University in 1986 and a master’s degree in business administration from the University of Phoenix in 2006.
+She has served in her current role as director of outpatient operations for the main campus and the western region sites of Cleveland Clinic Rehabilitation and Sports Therapy since 2010.
+Her responsibilities include operational directions for 25 locations and 35 cost centers, with more than 150 employees.
+Schulte’s administrative role brings vast experience with employee engagement, policy and procedure development, marketing, budgetary process, productivity standards, time management controls, treatment guidelines, scheduling, and operational efficiencies.
+She works closely with her team to ensure compliance and quality of care throughout the region and has been instrumental in implementing medical record update procedures and a documentation audit process.
+She also continues to evaluate and treat patients in her specialty of aquatics.
+Prior to this role, she enjoyed 20 years at Marymount Hospital in Garfield Heights, Ohio.
+At Marymount her career afforded her a variety of experiences in rehabilitation settings including acute care, inpatient rehabilitation units, skilled nursing facilities, home care, outpatient, and sports therapy.
+Her role expanded as she gained responsibility for additional clinical operations as administrative director for Marymount Hospital Rehabilitation Services, pain management, laboratory services, occupational medicine, and employee wellness as well as program director for a patient’s first initiative.

 cert_Insert Up To